JacobFV/research-1/architecture.md

   - pre-deployment testing
   - failsafe recovery
   - benchmarking and evolution
-  - resources (put the resources in the graph)
+  - compute and api resources (put the resources in the graph)
+  - llm calls (put the calls in the graph)

 ## Integrations